MikielAgutu/typ-site/src/docs/usage/installation.md

 Download and install [PDFtk Server](https://www.pdflabs.com/tools/pdftk-server/) following the instructions on their website.
 Ensure it's available on your `PATH`, which can be tested after installation by running `pdftk` from the command line.

+If you don't want to add PDFtk Server to your `PATH`, you can use the [`pdfTkPath` Configuration option](./configuration.md).

 Think this is annoying?
 PDFtk Server requires a paid license for redistribution.
-If you'd like to help improve Typ by sponsoring the redistribution license see [Contact](./contact.md).
+If you'd like to help improve Typ by sponsoring the redistribution license see [Contact](..\contact.md).